 view_name - string The name of the current view being called. index, database, table, and row are the most important ones.

-The callback function can return None, if it is unable to render the data, or a dictionary with the following keys:
+The callback function can return None, if it is unable to render the data, or a Response class that will be returned to the caller.